DougGrove/git-aware-zsh/README.md

 ### Suggested Prompts

-Below are a few suggested prompt configurations.
+By default this sets it use RPROMPT, but below are a few suggested prompt configurations.
 Simply paste the code at the end of the same file you pasted the installation code into earlier.